Art Nouveau Diamond Cufflinks

-perhaps, the feathery wing of an exotic bird passing by.
+of crashing waves or, perhaps, the feathery wing of an exotic

-In the years around 1900, jewelers were inspired by the Art Nouveau fashion to create cufflinks embellished with fantastic, sometimes almost surreal, plant-like and natural forms.
-One of the proponents of the new style was Henry A. Kirby, a Providence, Rhode Island jeweler whose imaginative floral- and natural-theme designs captivate one with a joyful, Dr. Seuss-like exuberance.
-These cufflinks are a nice example of Kirby's work.
+In the years around 1900, jewelers were inspired by the Art Nouveau style to create cufflinks embellished with fantastic, often surreal organic and plant-like designs.
+One jeweler who embraced the new style was Henry A. Kirby of Providence, Rhode Island.
+His imaginative cufflinks often express a joyful, Dr. Seuss-like exuberance.
+This elegant pair is a nice example of Kirby's intriguing designs.

-The cufflinks are beautifully constructed with stationary "bean backs" attached to the oval fronts with sturdy curved bridges.
-The insides of the bean backs are stamped with the maker's mark (a small Maltese cross in a circular recess) of H.A.
-Kirby & Co and "14K" for the purity of the gold.
+The cufflinks are beautifully constructed with oval "bean backs" attached to the fronts with sturdy curved bridges.
+The insides of the bean backs are stamped with the maker's mark of H.A.
+Kirby & Co (a small Maltese cross in a circular reserve) and "14K" for the purity of the gold.